kauffman12/eqaainfo/README.md

 The default output format is set to what is used by raidloot.com.
 If you change it to 'PRETTY' it'll be easier to read.
 Also, if you do capture new AAs which are not listed on raidloot.com then consider emailing a copy to them in their format so it's made available to everyone.

-The iteminfo.py scripts is not used for gathering AA data.
-It's for parsing item data.
+Additionally, an itemparse.py is included here for parsing item data.
+It's a work in-progress and may not be up to date.
+It can either read a pcap file or parse live data.